-There are three default types of output methods for messaging: popup notices, Jabber IM type messages, and messages sent as email.
+There are four default types of output methods for messaging: popup notices, Jabber IM type messages, messages sent as email and mobile notifications

-Each of these can be enabled or disabled independently by a site administrator in Settings > Site administration > Plugins > Message outputs > Manage message outputs.
+Each of these can be enabled or disabled independently by a site administrator in Administration > Site administration > Plugins > Message outputs > Manage message outputs.

 By default Popup and Email are both enabled, though email will only work of course if the site has been properly configured to deliver email.
-Jabber is off by default and needs to be configured first.
+Jabber and Mobile notifications are off by default and need to be configured first.

 Default message outputs

-The user defaults for these are set in Settings > Site administration > Plugins > Message outputs > Default message outputs.
+The user defaults for these are set in Administration > Site administration > Plugins > Message outputs > Default message outputs.

 You can specify the default outputs for each type of message that Moodle can send.